UWCubeSat/lost/documentation/downloading-stars.md

 # Downloading a Star Catalog

 # Automatically
-Run `./download-bright-star-database` from the base directory of LOST to generate `bright-star-database.tsv`.
+Run `make bright-star-catalog.tsv` from the base directory of LOST to generate `bright-star-database.tsv`.
+Simply running `make` will do this as well.

 # Manually
 I recommend using http://vizier.cfa.harvard.edu/viz-bin/VizieR-3?-source=I/50.
 VizieR is a web